Will ‘Victoria’ On PBS Be The New ‘Downton Abbey?’

 — Chrissy Dean (@ladydiskette) January 16, 2017

 Like Downton Abbey, Victoria will be a feast for the eyes, says Forbes.
-And if the ratings in the UK on ITV are any indication, Victoria on PBS will be a hit, but not on the level of Downton Abbey.
+And if the ratings in the U.K. on ITV are any indication, Victoria on PBS will be a hit, but not on the level of Downton Abbey.
 PBS even gave Victoria the old Downton Abbey night and time slot, beginning this week, which will make it easy for fans of a British costume drama to slide back into their old seat.

 RELATED REPORTS BY INQUISITR